sergiocollado/potpourri/Notes_on_protocols/Notes_on_SSL_TLS.md

 Both terms are diferent versions of the same protocol.
 Actually there are different versions of SSL and TLS.

 TLS RFC: https://datatracker.ietf.org/doc/html/rfc8446

+### What is HTTPS

+HTTPS is HTTP that runs on top of TLS

 ### How SSL/TLS protects the communications?